Jerome Grand Hotel: The Otis Elevator and the Kewanee Boiler

 The Otis Elevator, which was Arizona's first self-service elevator, was installed in the United Verde Hospital in 1926 and serves all five levels of the building.
 The elevator is regularly maintained and inspected, insuring safety for public use.
 This Otis elevator is different from modern elevators because, designed for hospital use, it travels much more slowly, at a distance of only 50 feet per minute, rather than the normal 800 feet per minute found on high rise buildings.
 The Otis elevator is narrow and deep, designed for hospital equipment, such as gurneys and wheelchairs.

 The cast iron Kewanee Boiler, which was also installed in 1926, provides low pressure steam throughout the building.
 The Kewanee boiler, designed to not only be portable but also convertible, could operate on wood, coal or oil.
 When in use during the hospital days, the source was oil and has since been converted to operate using natural gas, producing between 800,000 and 2,500,000 BTUs.
 The Kewanee Boiler also utilizes a dual pump feature, so it need not be shut off for maintenance nor repair, insuring consistent pressure and warmth throughout the building.

-Hauntings

-While it operated as the United Verde Hospital and later became the Jerome Grand Hotel, many alleged hauntings have occurred.
-According to ghostlyfavorites.com., "Due to the high level of activity in the hotel, it is a quite popular destination for amateur ghost hunters".
-Guests that have stayed at the hotel reported to hear coughing, labored breathing, and even voices coming from empty rooms.
-Guests also reported smells coming from rooms, such as flowers, dust, cigar smoke, and whiskey.
-Others report light anomalies and the television sets turning themselves on with no explanation.

-Many guests and hotel staff have heard and seen what appears to be a 4 or 5 year old child running down the hallway on the 3rd floor, sometimes crying or laughing.
-This child also likes to appear at the foot of the bed in various rooms, just staring at the bed's occupant.
-Frequently, the sounds of giggling and running occur on the top floor, as though children are at play.
-The sounds of a newborn baby's cry is common on the 3rd and 4th floors, as well as the faint smell of baby powder and zinc oxide.
-The baby's crying has alerted enough guests that they've phoned the front desk out of concern; the location being a vacant room.